top of page

 All perception is equally unreliable

-If you want to watch some videos which also show how little you can trust your eyes (ie your perception), try these:
+If you want to watch a video which also show how little you can trust your eyes (ie your perception), try this change awareness test (a UK road safety advert)

-The two key points to take away - and use to solve the toughest problems - are
+So these are the two key points to take away - and use to solve the toughest problems

-2. We can change perception by changing the focus or the 'framing'
+2. We can change our perception (our reality) by changing the focus or the 'framing'

 "What you see is NOT all there is" Daniel Kahneman